Chandan-97/ReactjsCourseManagement/Readme.md

 cross-env is used for setting environment variables npm-run-all is used to run multiple scripts json-server will serve our mock data

+## React Core Concepts

+React is a simple composable component library
+M -React state handles the Model
+V -React works with frontend
+C -Components can have some logic

+React handles markups through JSX.
+It is a xml like syntax called JSX.
+It's almost like HTML, it's not HTML but almost like HTML, instead with minor difference.
+Babel compiles JSX to javascript.
+With virtual DOM compare current state with desired new state and update DOM in most efficient way.

+React offers synthetic events
+Synthetic events abstract out browser specific event cores and allow react to optimize the performance.
+It's like if we attach event listener in each row of the table then react will automatically attach listener to the highest level for performance reason.
+Isomorphic support
+React Native -> Implement react in native application, where the DOM doesn't exist.